 Normally the whole photogrammetric processing workflow is performed completely in Agisoft Metashape.
-But in some cases the project might require to perform final bundle adjustment in some particular software.
-In this tutorial we will show how Agisoft Metashape can be used together with BINGO bundle adjustment solution.
+But in some cases, the project might require performing final bundle adjustment in some particular software.
+In this tutorial, we will show how Agisoft Metashape can be used together with BINGO bundle adjustment solution.

 Create Agisoft Metashape project

-After image coordinates are loaded, there positions will be displayed in the Model view:
+After image coordinates are loaded, their positions will be displayed in Model view:

-Select Align Photos… command from the Workflow menu to perform image alignment.
+Select Align Photos… command from Workflow menu to perform image alignment.

-Configure suitable parameters in the Align Photos dialog.
-In most cases you will be using High accuracy, Generic and Reference preselection options turned on and Reference preselection mode set to Source.
+Configure suitable parameters in Align Photos dialog.
+In most cases, you will be using High accuracy, Generic and Reference preselection options turned on and Reference preselection mode set to Source.
 Click OK to start image alignment.

 Add control points